 In this article we will cover the top 9 opening-a-restaurant checklists, and why they matter.
 Let's dig in.

 In a restaurant, there are checklists for front of house, back of house, bar, kitchen, and more.
-Therefore, having an idea of all the different checklists and what should be on them is important.
-Here are some of the most common restaurant checklists.
+Each one of these checklists will outline important SOPs to follow that will help your restaurant increase efficiency.

 1. Opening and closing checklists

-2. Equipment management checklists
+2. Equipment management checklist

-3. Inventory checklists
+3. Inventory checklist

-4. Standard operating procedures
+4. Standard operating procedure checklists

-5. People management checklists
+5. People management checklist

-6. Prep checklists
+6. Prep checklist

-7. Side work checklists
+7. Side work checklist

-8. ADA compliance checklists
+8. ADA compliance checklist

-9. Financial audit checklists
+9. Financial audit checklist